percyhzy/fast-fire.github.io/templates/research_template/index.md

 time when UGVs have to wait to guarantee safety.
 We validate our system through extensive simulation with up to 7 UGVs and real-world experiments with 3 UGVs.

-Following this work, we further propose a system has only one depth camera with a field of view for environmental perception.
-We fully explore the cooperation between robots by proposing a Sequential Exploration and Aiding Localization (SEAL) planning strategy for the UAV and a Collision-Adaptive Trajectory (CAT) optimization for UGVs.
-The UAV assists UGVs’ localization with relative pose estimation and own global localiza- tion, meanwhile, it focuses on exploration to provide UGVs with abundantenvironmentalinformation.TheUGVteamcannavigate safely and autonomously in obstacle-rich environments and even maintain formations with only the wheel odometer and UAV’s assistance using CAT optimization.
-Our method is validated both in simulations and real-world experiments indoors and outdoors.